simhaonline/Smart.Framework/README.md

-# Smart.Framework: a BSD Licensed, modern and high performance PHP / Javascript Framework for Web featuring MVC + Middlewares
+# Smart.Framework: a modern and high performance PHP / Javascript Framework for Web featuring MVC + Middlewares
+## Dual-licensed: under BSD license or LGPLv3 license (at your choice)
+### This software project is open source.
+You must choose which license to use depending on your use case: BSD license or LGPLv3 license (see LICENSE file)
 <b>(c) 2009 - 2019 unix-world.org</b> / <i>support&#64;unix-world.org</i>

  &nbsp; | &nbsp;